Co-founder and a Managing Partner at CSW Solutions. You can find Yoel on LinkedIn and Twitter.

 Everyone thinks about the future of their business.
 Whether you're new to the game or you're a long-term player, you know that you must always look ahead to stay ahead.
 If you’ve ever found yourself considering another strategy to improve your business forecast, you must consider digital transformation.
 You only have to look around you to realize that the way people interact with the world has changed.
+With the Covid-19 pandemic of 2020 showed us is that how important it is to have technology backbone for the business that allows your team to collaborate and communicate effectively no matter where they are located physically.
+This is one of the key advantages of digitally transforming your business.

 The smartphone is the quintessential gateway for communication, shopping, and immeasurable access to information with technology that is constantly shifting, evolving, and growing.
 Every business is digital or in the process of becoming digital, simply because it expected and therefore, necessary.